jmcomie/openexchangerates/README.rst

 openexchangerates
 =================

-This is a simple python client implementation of https://openexchangerates.org web services.
+This is a forked version for the python client implementation of https://openexchangerates.org web services.

+The only changes made were corrections to the source code that made it compatible with Python 3 or greater.

 Install
 -------